geberit/Revit.TestRunner/documentation/Documentation.md

 ## Intension
 The goal of this add-in is to write test for your add-in.
 Because it is not possible to start revit as a 'service' or start from a test, it is necessary to start Revit first, then start your tests.
 In this case, the Revit context is available in the tests.

+## Test execution
+Tests must be executed over the desktop or the console aplication.
+They must run in context of Revit.
+If Revit including Revit.TestRunner is running, they run directly.
+If Revit is not running, Revit will be started first.

+### Desktop application
+Browse thru a selected test assembly to select test for running or create a request file.
+Even displaing the tests in the assembly, Revit must be running or will be started.

+### Console application
+The console runner consume a reqeust file and run the tests specified.

 ## Writing Tests
 First add the NuGet package of [NUnit](https://www.nuget.org/packages/NUnit/) to the test project.